 Academic staff in the Department of Mathematics carry out pioneering research which is making an impressive impact on the world stage.
-In the most recent Research Excellence Framework (REF 2014) the department was ranked second in the UK for research impact.
+In the most recent Research Excellence Framework (REF 2021) 96% of research output is rated world-leading and internationally excellent.

 The department has 20 staff performing research in a number of areas of pure, applied and applicable mathematics, probability and statistics, and information security.

 The main research interests in the department can be grouped into the following areas

 - Number Theory

 - Quantum Dynamics